erickvasm/dotfiles/doc/Installation.md

 - Log in iCloud and Sync all Keychain passwords
 - Update Mac
 - Restore `~/.ssh` from iCloud
-- Downland DankMono Font (private repository)
 - Execute the dotfiles installer
 - Login in Mail and sync all accounts
 - Go to `Preferences/Desktop and Dock` and set the dock hiding to `Automatically`
 - Go to `Preferences/General` and enable font smoothing (if retina display)
 - Open safari and go to `Tabs` and set the tab layout to `Compact`
-- Create a pwa for chatGPT
 - Open Rectangle and import the configuration from `~/.dotfiles/mac/Rectangle`
   - Go to `Settings/General/Login items/` and add Rectangle
 - Open JetBrains Toolbox